INDEX

 • Identify loss insurance premiums, gather information on locations where premiums are likely to increase significantly in the future, and review BCPs as necessary.

-Decreased sales due to interruption of factory and/or store operations and difficulty in securing personnel due to extreme weather conditions Medium Large
+Decline in sales due to interruption of plant and store operations due to abnormal weather and difficulties in securing personnel Medium Large

 Chronic Rising loss premiums due to increase in extreme weather conditions Medium Medium